Tonya209/Chrystal-ball/README.md

 # Chrystal-ball
 The program tells you what kind of day you will have depending on the number you choose.
-See if you will be lucky today:))
+It uses loops and exceptions handling.